slytomcat/http-mock/README.md

 The format of chunked response is described in the section [below](#chunked-response-file-format).

 It's important to understand that responses in HTTP/2 protocol version can be treated as chunked.
 Thous even one chunk response in HTTP/2 protocol may be written into chunked data format.
 This is one more reason to review the generated config and correct it together with the responses.
 The chunked response can be converted into conventional one by removing first 12 symbols from each line.
 Also remove the `"Transfer-Encoding": "chunked"` item from `"headers"` and remove the `"chunked": "true"` parameter from corresponding response into the handler config.

 # get docker image
 ```
 docker pull ghcr.io/slytomcat/http-mock:latest
 ```
+You can also use [dockerCompose.yml](dockerCompose.yml) to start the configured container.

 # get executable binary
 ```